bangbangcon/bangbangcon.github.io/speakers.md

 **_"Simulated Gravity Comes from Within!!"_**

-Eve Online slows down time in the game when there are too many players in a region.
-That way, the messages have time to get processed.
+The massively-multiplayer game Eve Online slows down the in-game clock when there are too many players in a region.
+That way, the network has enough time to process all those players.

- Well what if you slowed down time not in regions, but variably throughout one continuous space?
+ So here's a question: What if you slowed down the clock -- not in regions, but variably throughout the entire game, as one big region?
 Wouldn't that screw with your physics engine?
-I got curious, so I wrote a simulation with this time dilation and... well, objects started orbiting each other.
+I got curious, so I wrote a simulation with this time dilation added and... well, objects started orbiting each other!!
 The weird thing?
-I didn't program in gravity.
+I didn't include gravity in my program.

- Let's step through the demo to understand why.

-**Paul**'s a lifelong hacker and dabbler with a love for games, music, history, and systems. **Paul** cofounded Blue Link Labs and the Beaker Browser project.
+**Paul**'s a lifelong hacker with a love for games, music, history, and design. **Paul** cofounded Blue Link Labs and the Beaker Browser project.

 ---